Syracuse University logo

 NCAA D1Greek LifePhD Programs

 Syracuse University is a large private nonprofit university in Syracuse, NY.
 Approximately 15,477 students are enrolled.
 Admissions are moderately selective with a 46% acceptance rate.
+Oneida Lake is about 10 miles from campus.
 Ski resorts are within 23 miles of campus.
 Greek life is active on campus.
 CollegeCove's campus safety score is 44/100 (Less Safe), based on U.S. Department of Education Clery Act data.

 At a Glance

 Syracuse University is a large private nonprofit university in Syracuse, NY.
 Approximately 15,477 students are enrolled.
 Admissions are moderately selective with a 46% acceptance rate.
+Oneida Lake is about 10 miles from campus.
 Ski resorts are within 23 miles of campus.
 Greek life is active on campus.
 CollegeCove's campus safety score is 44/100 (Less Safe), based on U.S. Department of Education Clery Act data.

 46%